Bill Hinnant

-William Hinnant (born John F. Hinnant; August 28, 1935 – February 17, 1978) was an American actor.
+William Hinnant (born John Fletcher Hinnant, Jr.; August 28, 1935 – February 17, 1978) was an American actor.
 His younger brother is actor and comedian Skip Hinnant.

 Biography

-Hinnant was born John F. Hinnant in Chincoteague Island, Virginia.
-He attended Yale University, but left after his sophomore year in 1958 to originate the role of the navigator in the Broadway play, No Time for Sergeants.
+Hinnant was born John Fletcher Hinnant, Jr. in Chincoteague Island, Virginia.
+He attended Yale University, but left after his sophomore year in 1955 to originate the role of the navigator in the Broadway play No Time for Sergeants.
 He later returned to Yale, and graduated in 1959.